 The fact is that knowledge decay sets in fast especially if employees are not using the skills they have been taught.
 Organizations that do not have a strategy for reinforcing skills post training will always battle this problem.
 Designing follow-up activities that reinforce learned skills, ensuring that all learning material is available easily in a central information repository, making training videos and other learning material archivable and searchable are a few ways to address this problem.

 An individual’s attention span today is less than that of a goldfish.
 Companies organizing long and detailed and often day-long training programs to save resource and training costs must contend with information overload and trainee disengagement.
 In such an event, there is little or no knowledge retention.
-Training material also is often too detailed and lengthy.
+Training materials may seem too detailed and lengthy.
 The employees simply cannot absorb and retain so much information in one go.
 Result?
 The training outcomes are less than desired.

 Organizations thus have to look at creating bite-sized training modules that can be delivered to the employee in a device-agnostic manner and can be consumed anywhere, anytime.